ManicJamie/speedruncom-apiv2-docs/endpoints/POST/GetUserSettings.md

-Gets this user's settings
+Gets this user's settings.
+NB that while userUrl is provided to allow selecting other users, presumably only site staff can use this.

-# Parameters
+# Required Parameters
-- userUrl `not sure why this is provided, check if it's actually necessary`
+- userUrl

 # Response
 ```